By Jeremy Gomez

 Two babies were left at the doorstep of his parish on the morning of his first Mass.

-The beginning of GibMissionAfrica finds its roots forty years ago when a group of locals began raising money through collections and BBQs for the missionary aid work of the late Father George Grima, who founded an international movement called ‘Jesus in Thy Neighbour’.
+The beginning of GibMissionAfrica finds its roots forty years ago when a group of locals began raising money through collections and BBQs and supporting mission work of the late Father George Grima, who founded an international movement called ‘Jesus in Thy Neighbour’.
 It was soon after his ordination that Fr.
 Grima sought to go and work alongside the poor in Brazil.
 He soon realised that the most vulnerable in these poverty-stricken areas were the Brazilian children, as two babies were left at the doorstep of his parish on the morning of his first Mass and so he served his first Mass carrying an infant in each arm.

 Many years later due to illness, Fr.
 Grima was recalled back to his homeland of Gozo, Malta by his Bishop and on his way home, he stopped in Gibraltar to visit his brother Fr Coronato Grima, Parish Priest of St Joseph’s Church, and met Mario Hook and his wife Marie.
 Together with a group of friends they started to help Fr.
 George in his work in Brazil with regular donations and forming officially, an independent charity in Gibraltar.
 It was around this time that Fr.
 Grima learnt about the dire need of those in Ethiopia and Kenya and since forming GibMissionAfrica, many in our community have sent enough funds to help thousands in numerous Ethiopian Towns, where they support 225 kindergartens, and in Kenya.
 In total, 20,000 people are fed regularly through the support of those donating to this cause.